Does Your Diabetes Diet Give You What You Need?

 Most Americans don't eat enough fiber.
-The best way to get more fiber is to eat more of these fiber-rich foods:
+So focus on these foods:

 - Fresh fruits and vegetables